ereminnf/nunjucks-static/README.md

 [![NPM version][npm-image]][npm-url] [![NPM size][size-image]][size-url]

-### The old package v3 [nunjucks-template-loader](https://www.npmjs.com/package/nunjucks-template-loader) is no longer supported and has been renamed to nunjucks-static!

----

 This package adds nunjucks support for webpack as an HTML templating engine.
 It also supports the development of a multi-page site with nested pages with static html generation.

 Inside nunjucks templates, a "bundle" variable will be available, which will contain the entry files of the build.